Anthony Wayne was an American soldier, officer, statesman, and Founding Father of English descent.

 Anthony Wayne shared the hardships and privations of his men, and personally saw that discicipline and instruction were kept up.

-Friendly Native Americans helped Anthony Wayne recover a cannon that had been buried nearby by the attackers, with its redeployment at the fort.
+Friendly Native Americans helped Anthony Wayne recover a cannon that the attackers had buried nearby, with its redeployment at the fort.

 Anthony Wayne's army continued north, building strategically defensive forts ahead of the main force.